NichtsHsu/usb-regulus/README.md

     sudo apt install libusb-1.0-0-dev libudev-dev
     ```

 4. Open Qt Creator, and select this project, then build.
-Or, if you would to build with terminal:
+Or, if you would like to build with terminal:

     ```bash
     cd usb-regulus